mbwolff/SonGenApp/sgen/README.md

 ## Setup

-1. Create the subdirectory `lib` in the `songen_en` directory.
+1. Create the subdirectory `lib` in the `sgen` directory.
-2. Download the files for the poetry corpus and Gutenberg, dammit save them in the `songen_en` directory.
+2. Download the files for the poetry corpus and [Gutenberg, dammit](https://github.com/aparrish/gutenberg-dammit) and save them in the `sgen` directory.
 3. Create a MySQL database with `songen.sql` (in the parent directory of `songen_en`).
 You will need to create two users in MySQL, one to build the database (with `INSERT` and `SELECT` privileges) and one for the web server to access the database (with `SELECT` privileges).
-You can create these accounts by looking at the parameters set in `buildCorpus.py` and `makeSonnet.py`.
+You can create these accounts by looking at the parameters set in `buildCorpus.py` and `config.py`.
 4. Run `buildCorpus.py`, which inserts all pentameters in the poetry corpus into the `english` database table along with their IPA transliterations.
 5. Run `buildVectorSpace.py`.
 This will build the word embedding model and save it as `lib/gutenberg_model`.
 6. Run the `loadMetadata.py` to populate the `english_metadata` table.
 7. The web application `makeSonnet.py` can now be deployed.
 I recommend [Gunicorn](https://gunicorn.org) for deployment.
-Set `songen_en` as the active directory and run the following:
+Set `sgen` as the active directory and run the following:
 ```
 gunicorn -b localhost:5001 -w 4 -t 120 --preload songen:app
 ```